bkleinen/bkleinen.github.io/classes/ss2021/wtat1/topics/sprint-03-deployment.md

 ---
-title: Sprint 04 - Deployment
+title: Sprint 03 - Deployment
 author: kleinen
 layout: default
 ---

-As this Sprint is about preparing your app for deployment and deploying it on Heroku, you will not implement any new functionality in this sprint.
+As this Sprint is about creating tests and setting up an CI/CD pipeline. you will not implement any new functionality in this sprint.

 It's arguable if this weeks work should be called a sprint, as you will not implement any new